-NOTE 6: CONTINGENCIES
+NOTE 4: CONTINGENCIES

-As of June 30, 2016 in the opinion of the CSA Administration, there are no outstanding matters which would have a significant effect of the financial position of the CSA
+As of June 30, 2016, in the opinion of the CSA Administration, there are no outstanding matters, which would have a significant effect on the financial position of the CSA.

-NOTE 7: SUBSEQUENT EVENTS
+NOTE 5: SUBSEQUENT EVENTS

-Management has evaluated subsequent events through November 28, 2016, which is the date the financial statements were available to be issued, and has determined that there are no transactions that will have a significant impact on the CSA.
+Management has evaluated subsequent events through November 22, 2017, which is the date the financial statements were available to be issued, and has determined that there are no transactions that will have significant impact on the CSA.